Appyls/QuickQuote-/README.md

 5. Serving as a guide to insurance brokers so that they are less likely to make mistakes
 6. Allows the broker to immediately know which company is best suited to the client

-*Important:
-Unfortunately, I will not be able to provide the full program on open source, so here is a representative demonstration of what QuickQuote does.
-What you see here is only a snapshot of the final product.

 To test, download and run the Housing Insurance Helper.jar file :)